Allan Burns: Early life

 Burns was born in Baltimore on May 18, 1935.
 His father died when he was nine years old.
 Three years later, he moved to Honolulu with his mother after his older brother was assigned to Naval Station Pearl Harbor.
 He attended Punahou School and illustrated a cartoon that featured several times a week in the Honolulu Star-Bulletin.
 He studied architecture at the University of Oregon starting in 1953, after being awarded a partial scholarship.
-However, he dropped out two years later and moved to Los Angeles, where he secured a job as a page for NBC.
+He dropped out two years later and moved to Los Angeles, where he secured a job as a page for NBC.

 Career

 Before breaking into television and film, he started in animation, working for Jay Ward and collaborating on and animating The Rocky and Bullwinkle Show, Dudley Do-Right, and George of the Jungle.
 Burns also created the Cap'n Crunch character for Quaker Oats.

 After his stint writing for Jay Ward, Burns formed a partnership with Chris Hayward.
-They created the series The Munsters (1964) and My Mother the Car (1965), and were later hired by producer Leonard Stern as story editors for the CBS series He & She, for which they won an Emmy award for comedy writing.
-The last project between Hayward and Burns would be as story editors for the sitcom Get Smart.
-During this time, Burns also co-wrote the unaired version of the 1965 pilot episode of The Smothers Brothers Show.
+They created the series The Munsters (1964) and My Mother the Car (1965), and they were hired by producer Leonard Stern as story editors for the series He & She, for which they won an Emmy award for comedy writing.
+The last project between Hayward and Burns was the sitcom Get Smart.
+During this time, Burns co-wrote the unaired version of the 1965 pilot episode of The Smothers Brothers Show.

 Burns first met James L. Brooks in 1965, getting him a writing job on his show My Mother The Car.
 After being impressed with the television pilot for Brooks's show Room 222, Burns began a partnership with Brooks and joined the Room 222 writing staff and later produced the series.

 After Room 222, television executive Grant Tinker hired Brooks and Burns to develop a television series for CBS starring Mary Tyler Moore.
 In 1970, The Mary Tyler Moore Show premiered and became a critically acclaimed series, spawning spin-off series such as Lou Grant and Rhoda.
 Brooks and Burns also created the 1974 situation comedy Paul Sand in Friends and Lovers.
 Burns also worked as a writer and producer on the shows FM, The Duck Factory, Eisenhower and Lutz, and Cutters.

 Burns also worked in film, co-writing the film A Little Romance (1979), for which he was nominated for an Academy Award for Best Adapted Screenplay.
 He also wrote the screenplays Butch and Sundance: The Early Days, Just the Way You Are and wrote and directed Just Between Friends.